 “As India’s premier multinational insurer, NIA is leveraging its robust balance sheet and international presence to provide stability to our corporate partners amidst this global uncertainty.
 In direct response to these evolving risks,”

-Subramanian highlight the operationalisation of the Rs 1000 crore Bharat Maritime Pool(bnp), formed by the Indian non-life insurers, backed by the Government of India’s Rs 1300 crore sovereign guarantee.
+Subramanian also highlight the operationalisation of the Rs1000 crore Bharat Maritime Pool(BNP), formed by the Indian non-life re/insurers, backed by the Government of India’s Rs 1300 crore sovereign guarantee.

-NIA and GIC Re have provided large capacity to the BNP.
+NIA has provided almost Rs 100crore while GIC Re has provided Rs 400 crore of capacity to the BNP.

 “In an era, where global maritime routes are increasingly susceptible to geopolitical shifts and international reinsurance volatility, this pool serves as a critical shield for our national fleet,” explained Subramanian.